binhex/documentation/docker/faq/vpn.md

 **Q19.** I see that PIA has a new network called 'Next-Gen', does *VPN Docker Images that you produce support this, and if so how do i switch over to it?

-**A19.** If you want to switch from PIA's current network to the 'next-gen' network then please generate a new ovpn file using the following procedure:-
+**A19.** Yes, it's now fully supported including port forwarding, if you want to switch from PIA's current network to the 'next-gen' network then please generate a new ovpn file using the following procedure:-

 1. Please make sure you have the latest Docker Image by issuing a docker pull.